ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 welcome to a miscellany of things i've made for my own benefit, things i've found cool, and anything else i feel like putting up here.

-i'm very good at not finishing things, so expect this site to be a continual work in progress…
+i'm very good at not finishing things, so expect this site to be a continual work in progress...

 sorry